-“I felt like I couldn’t get married and start a family of my own until I came to grips with who I was…It never occurred to me that I was passing…I actually believed I was white”
+“I felt like I couldn’t get married and start a family of my own until I came to grips with who I was…It never occurred to me that I was passing…I actually believed I was white”— -Lacey Scwhartz

-In the past few weeks, there’s been a huge conversation about Rachel Dolezal, the white woman passing for black and holding a post as NAACP President in Seattle.
-Many people couldn’t understand WHY she would live such a humongous lie.
-What did she find so incredibly appealing about abandoning who she was, a white woman, to live the stressed out existence of being a black woman in America?
-How long did she think her parents and family would keep her secret and what would they all do when or if the truth finally came out?
-Needless to say, we now have the answers and Rachel has now been thrust back into the life she was born into – a white woman.
+In the past few weeks, there’s been a major conversation about Rachel Dolezal, the white woman passing for black and holding a post as NAACP President in Seattle.
+Many couldn’t comprehend WHY she would live such a humongous lie.
+What did she find so incredibly appealing about abandoning being a white woman, to live the stressed out existence of a black woman in America?
+How long did she think her parents and family would keep this secret and what would they do when or if the truth finally came out?
+Needless to say, we now have the answers and Rachel has been thrust back into the life she was born into – a white woman.
 I’m positive she is in negotiations for a movie as I write.

-Lacey accepted this reasoning for looking different, even though, she knew she was different.
-No one wanted to acknowledge the obvious truth and found many ways to justify the “elephant in the room”.
+Lacey accepted this reasoning, even though, she knew no one wanted to acknowledge the obvious truth and found many ways to justify the “elephant in the room”.
 Mom has curly hair, my Great-Grandfather was Sicilian.
 This conversation in her family never happened again.

-Mid-way through her high school experience, her parents were going through a divorce and her high-school boyfriend, Matt, was a bi-racial boy who made her question for the first time if she was dark because of her Sicilian Great-Grandfather?
-For him it was crystal clear that Lacey’s father was a black man.
+Mid-way through high school experience, her parents, (now divorcing) and her high-school boyfriend, Matt ( who was bi-racial) made her question for the first time her dark skin really was because of her Sicilian Great-Grandfather?
+For Matt, it was crystal clear that Lacey’s father was a black man.

 Keeping her black world and white world segregated, she set out to get to know Rodney Parker.
-Rodney he introduced Lacey to his other children…totaling seven with three different women.
-As much as she wanted to, Lacey discovered she felt no connection to Rodney or his side of the family.
-Then shortly before her 30th birthday, Rodney died.
-At the funeral she sat with Rodney’s other children in the front row, but Lacey felt out of place.
+Rodney later introduced Lacey to his other children…totaling seven with three different women.
+As much as she wanted to, Lacey discovered there was no emotional connection to Rodney or his family.
+At Rodney’s funeral, she sat with Rodney’s other children but felt out of place.
 Lacey’s cousins and friends from Woodstock were also in attendance and would now know that she was black.

-Discussing this subject of race with her “white”side of the family would prove to be uncomfortable and irritating for them and for Lacey.
+Discussing this subject of race with her “white”side of the family would prove to be uncomfortable and irritating.
 When she finally has “the talk”with her Dad it’s on camera for this documentary.
-He seems obviously annoyed when she tells him that she identifies herself with being a “black woman”.
-Her father sort of dismisses the issue, Lacey and leaves a message telling her he needs space and time to sort this issue out for himself.
+He seems obviously annoyed when she tells him that she identifies herself with being a “black woman,” dismisses the issue, and leaves a message informing Lacey he needs space to sort this issue out for himself.

-The fact is, if Lacey hadn’t discovered that the man her Mom had an affair and that this man was black, she would’ve never known who she was.
+The fact is, if Lacey hadn’t discovered that the man her Mom had an affair with was a black man, she would’ve never known who she was.
 Isn’t it ironic that her last name is Schwartz which is Jewish for “black”.

 Ultimately, like in the movies it all works out in the end.
 Lacey and her “white” family seem to finally come to grips with this secret pushed into the light.
-Lacey marries a “black man” and they all celebrate with a Jewish/Black ceremony ended up like most black weeding receptions do..with doing the electric slide united as one.
+Lacey marries a “black man” and they all celebrate with a Jewish/Black ceremony ended up like most black wedding receptions…doing the electric slide united as one.